 Treatment also usually involves medications to detox a person with addiction safely after an overdose, to prevent seizures and agitation that often occur in detox, to prevent reuse of the drug, and to manage withdrawal symptoms.
 Getting off drugs often involves the use of drugs—some of which can be just as addictive.
 Detox can be difficult and dangerous.

 Frequently, a person with an addiction to drugs and/or alcohol has an additional psychological disorder.
 Saying a person has comorbid disorders means the individual has two or more diagnoses.
 This can often be a substance-related diagnosis and another psychiatric diagnosis, such as depression, bipolar disorder, or schizophrenia.
 These individuals fall into the category of mentally ill and chemically addicted (MICA)—their problems are often chronic and expensive to treat, with limited success.
-Compared with the overall population, substance abusers are twice as likely to have a mood or anxiety disorder.
-Drug abuse can cause symptoms of mood and anxiety disorders and the reverse is also true—people with debilitating symptoms of a psychiatric disorder may self-medicate and abuse substances.
+Compared with the overall population, people who use illicit drugs or misuse prescription drugs are twice as likely to have a mood or anxiety disorder.
+Drug use can cause symptoms of mood and anxiety disorders and the reverse is also true—people with debilitating symptoms of a psychiatric disorder may self-medicate and misuse substances.

 In cases of comorbidity, the best treatment is thought to address both (or multiple) disorders simultaneously (NIDA, 2012).
 Behavior therapies are used to treat comorbid conditions, and in many cases, psychotropic medications are used along with psychotherapy.
 For example, evidence suggests that bupropion (trade names: Wellbutrin and Zyban), approved for treating depression and nicotine dependence, might also help reduce craving and use of the drug methamphetamine (NIDA, 2011).
 However, more research is needed to better understand how these medications work—particularly when combined in patients with comorbidities.